 In general, these are feeders that have elevated areas inside them, which sometimes form a kind of labyrinth, so that it will be more difficult for dogs or cats to catch the feed balls, and thus they will take longer to eat their portion.

 8. How often should I wash my dog or cat’s feeder?

 It is advisable to wash the feeder well with soap and water after each meal so that it is spotless the next time you serve it.
 In this way, you will avoid the appearance of bacteria and bad smells.

 No, both dogs and cats are territorial animals, and the best thing is that each one has its own feeder, since otherwise, problems could arise between them, even fighting in some cases.

 10. Are hopper-type feeders for dogs and cats recommended?

-Hopper-type feeders can be very practical in case you spend too many hours away from home and do not arrive in time to serve your dog or cat’s ration of feed; however, they are not recommended if your furry is one of those who continue to eat uncontrollably, while there is food in its bowl, since, due to its mechanism, the feed falls as the container empties.
+Hopper-type feeders can be efficient in case you spend too many hours away from home and do not arrive in time to serve your dog or cat’s ration of feed; however, they are not recommended if your furry is one of those who continue to eat uncontrollably, while there is food in its bowl, since, due to its mechanism, the feed falls as the container empties.

-And so far our review of the best feeders for dogs and cats that you can currently find on the market.
+And so far, our review of the best feeders for dogs and cats that you can currently find on the market.
 I hope I have helped you find the one that best suits your needs and, above all, those of your four-legged companion.